 AI isn’t just one technology — or even one approach.
 Instead, there are several frameworks and technologies that developers use when they want to take advantage of AI.

 Simpler and more “reactive” AIs draw on massive datasets and complex algorithms to make decisions.
-For example, IBM’s Deep Blue — the chess-playing AI that beat world-champ Garry Kasparov in 1996 — was a “symbolic AI,” which didn’t actively learn while playing.
-Instead, it used pre-generated models and data to predict how a chess game would develop, looking into the possible future board states to determine the optimal move.
+For example, IBM’s Deep Blue — the chess-playing AI that beat world-champ Garry Kasparov in 1996 — was a “symbolic AI.”
+That means it didn’t actively learn while playing.
+Instead, it used pre-generated models and data to predict how a chess game would develop.
+It’d then look into the possible future board states to determine the optimal move.

 More complex approaches to AI, like machine learning, create algorithms that can learn as they go.
-These AI tools are often more effective because they can uncover patterns without their programmers needing to tell them what kind of information to look for.
-This makes them great at analyzing large amounts of unstructured data — data that’s not labeled or organized — where even the data scientists may not be sure what kind of relationships and patterns might exist in the numbers.
+These AI tools are often more effective because they can uncover patterns on their own.
+This makes them great at analyzing large amounts of unstructured data — data that’s not labeled or organized.
+Even data scientists may be unsure what kind of relationships might exist in the numbers, but AI can find them.

 One popular example of machine learning is the neural network.
 Neural networks use a web of nodes, or “neurons,” somewhat like those in the human brain, to “learn” from a dataset and perform a particular task.

 For example, you could train a neural network on a database of assorted and labeled animal pictures.
 After training, you could then feed that neural network new pictures.
-The AI can then label the new pictures — identifying a robin, a cat, an ape — and give you the likelihood of each potential label.
+The AI can then label the new pictures and give you the likelihood of each potential label.

-Similar image-recognition AI is how self-piloting vehicles — like cars, drones and certain warehouse robots — are able to navigate and avoid obstacles without human intervention.
+Similar image-recognition AI is how self-piloting vehicles work.
+Image identification lets them navigate and avoid obstacles without human intervention.

 Often, to describe how these AIs work, computer scientists use terms like “think,” “learn” and “see” — or even “dream,” in the case of tools like Google’s Deep Dream computer vision program.